From iPhone to AI

 The question now is: What can the mobile revolution teach us about AI’s transformative power?

-The parallels between the mobile technology and AI eras are striking for those of us involved in enterprise technology and the surrounding startup ecosystem.
-Like the mobile boom, the AI revolution presents new opportunities for companies ready to innovate.
+The parallels between the mobile technology and AI eras are striking for those of us involved in enterprise technology and the startup ecosystem.
+Like the mobile boom, the AI revolution presents new opportunities for digital transformation in enterprises of any size.

 Riding high in the mobile boom

-When I co-founded Modus Create 15 years ago, our firm rode the digital transformation wave sparked by the mobile computing explosion, growing from three employees to more than 400 across 65 countries.
-Today, we serve enterprise clients in diverse sectors like manufacturing, retail, life sciences, and healthcare, helping organizations become product companies where technology drives their core value.
+When I co-founded Modus Create 15 years ago, our firm rode the digital transformation wave sparked by the mobile computing explosion.
+We grew from three employees to more than 400 across 65 countries.
+Today, we help enterprise clients in diverse sectors like manufacturing, retail, life sciences, and healthcare transform into digital product companies where technology drives their core value.

-The confluence of three key factors combined to create a fertile ground for companies like ours to take root and thrive:
+The confluence of three key factors combined to create a fertile ground for digital transformation consulting companies like Modus Create to take root and thrive:

 1. A new era of mobile computing